hwheeler01/comp150/classnotes.md

 simulator, you can check yourself by following as you single step or by looking at the history that pipGui records in the text window.
-After running sum2n.asm, here is the log:</p>
+After running sum2n.asm, here is the log:
 <span style="font-family: monospace;"></span><span style="font-family: monospace;"></span><span style="font-family: monospace;">------ CPU initialized from
 sum2n.asm
 ---------</span><br style="font-family: monospace;">